Declarations of legal cohabitation

 Administrative unit Year

-Statbel publishes for the first time this year a statistic on the declaration of legal cohabitation using the National Register of Natural Persons (RNPP).
+Statbel publishes a statistic on the declaration of legal cohabitation using the National Register of Natural Persons (RNPP).
 According to the law of 23 November 1998 establishing legal cohabitation (published in the Belgian Official Journal on 12 January 1999), two persons living together have the possibility, since 1st January 2000, to officially confirm the fact that they live together.
 Therefore, there is legal cohabitation when two persons living together make a declaration to this effect to their local authorities, irrespective of their sex and relationship.
 The conditions for such a declaration are the following:

 • having the legal capacity to enter into a contract